simonedelpopolo/koorie/README.md

   - ##### --add[-a]
     - --add[-a]=dang
     - It saves a route with name `dang` into the directory `./routes/dang/route.js`
+    - It adds the route to the middleware.js file.

   - ##### --delete[-d]
     - --delete[-d]=dang